tcklpl/ismr3dv/README.md

 ```
 $ node server/out/index.js
 ```
 > Please note that the `.env` file has to be in the folder that you are executing the command above.
-By default the `.env` file is at the root.
+By default the `.env` file is at the project's root directory.

-And access it at `localhost:<port you defined>`.
+And access it at `http://localhost:<port you defined>`.

 # Credits